hadiidbouk/autosparkle/README.md

 The purpose of using environment variable files is to facilitate the transition between the local environment on your personal machine and the production environment on your continuous delivery machine.

-When you specify the environment name using the `--env` command, autosparkle will search for autosparkle environment files *(e.g., .env.autosparkle.local, .env.autosparkle.production)* in your project directory.

 Remember to add your local environment file to the *.gitignore* file and remove any sensitive data from your production environment file.
 Instead, replace them with the environment variables provided by your continuous delivery system like this:
 ```
 APP_SEPECIFIC_PASSWORD=$APP_SPECIFIC_PASSWORD